draco/vps-setup/README.md

 ## `setup.sh`
 **NOTE: Only run this on a new server**.

+Currently this should _not be executed more than once_ on a server.

 This script will by default:
 - Add DotDeb repository (for nginx, MySQL and php5-fpm)
 - Install `aptitude`/`git`/`curl`/`python-software-properties`